 - Medicare Part B (Medical Insurance) covers the facility service fees related to approved surgical procedures provided in ASC centers

 - For any item to be covered by Medicare, it must

 - Be eligible for a defined Medicare benefit category,

 - Be reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member, and

 - Meet all other applicable Medicare statutory and regulatory requirements.

-- Medicare does not automatically assume payment for a durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) item that was covered prior to a beneficiary becoming eligible for the Medicare Fee-for-Service (FFS) program.
+- Medicare does not automatically assume payment for durable medical equipment, prosthetics, orthotics, and supplies (DMEPOS) item that was covered prior to a beneficiary becoming eligible for the Medicare Fee-for-Service (FFS) program.